Executive Director, United Nations Environment Programme

 Reuters IMPACT has been carefully curated to address the most critical global issues of the day.

-Live sessions and panel discussions will be broadcast into 3 different time zones: SGT, GMT and EST.SIGN UP FOR MORE UPDATES HERE
+Live sessions and panel discussions will be broadcast into 3 different time zones: SGT, GMT and EST.Register your place for free

 The energy sector accounts for two-thirds of total greenhouse gas emissions.
 Impact change by turning momentum into a movement and accelerate efforts to decarbonise the global economy and turn the dial on climate change.